kyleburton/bake/README.md

 ## What if I want multiple Bakefiles?

 Easy!
-Make `Bakefile` a directory.
+Make a directory called `bake`.
 Bake treats everything in that directory as a Bakefile.

 # Libraries!